-If you know how to find them and leverage tip #6, you will NEVER run out of new keyword ideas.
+If you know how to find profitable keywords and leverage tip #6, you will NEVER run out of new keyword ideas.
 This will cause you to keep writing, to keep growing your blog, to keep growing the site’s authority and you WILL get more traffic.

 Yes it is true that certain keywords “die out” and this is because certain topics and products, which have their own keywords eventually fizzle out, it’s normal, but new ones are constantly coming out and you should absolutely be chasing the new ones and adding them to your blog.
 This will keep it’s survival going and growing.

 Furthermore, whatever other blog posts you had before it, even if they don’t have traction

 My advice for 2 groups: Intermediate and beginner SEO people.

 Before I give you my advice, let me make something clear:

 I do SEO and have done it for over 10 years.
 I still do it, so it begs the question of why I’d keep bothering with it, if it were really dead.
 The answer is that it’s not.